How to Socialize on Your Solo Theme Park Trip and Not Feel Lonely (Solo Travel)

 If you want something more in-depth than a seminar, then I suggest doing a short tour.

 Behind-the-scenes theme park tours are great ways to get some social time by being in a small group of other theme park enthusiasts.
-You’ll also learn amazing theme park history and secrets while being somewhat of a social butterfly.

-You should schedule a tour on one of the first few days of your trip.
 This is a good way to break the ice on your solo theme park vacation and you never know what adventures may happen afterwards.

-Final Thoughts on How to Socialize on Your Solo Trip
+My Final Thoughts on How to Socialize on Your Solo Trip

 Overall, just have fun, live it out, and repeat!